 C A N O E S

-Feel free to contact us for additional information on pricing and availability.
 Prices listed are subject to 13% provincial H.S.T., unless specified otherwise.

-Feel free to contact us for additional information on pricing and availability.
 Prices listed are subject to 13% provincial H.S.T., unless specified otherwise.

 IN STOCK

-Vintage - 12' Peterborough "Shorty" model 1446 - $4350.00
+Vintage - 12' Peterborough "Shorty" model 1446 - $4350

 The 1446 “Shorty” model from Peterborough’s Trapper canoe line is an ideal size for children or solo paddlers.
 This canoe has been fully restored inside and out with new inwales, outwales, decks, stem bands and a few new ribs and planks.
 One new seat and thwart were made to match the original style of the canoe, and all exposed wood was stripped, sanded, and finished with four coats of UV marine varnish.
 The gloss finish on the gunnels and decks complement the matte finish of the interior perfectly.
-The #10 canvas exterior was coated with oil-based filler, primer, and three coats of Interlux Largo Blue yacht enamel.
+The #10 canvas exterior was coated with oil-based filler, primer, and three coats of Interlux Brightside Largo Blue.

 |